Link (The Legend of Zelda)

 is a character and the protagonist of Nintendo's video game franchise The Legend of Zelda.
 He was created by Japanese video game designer Shigeru Miyamoto.
 Link was introduced as the hero of the original The Legend of Zelda video game in 1986 and has appeared in a total of 21 entries in the series, as well as a number of spin-offs.
 Common elements in the series include Link travelling through Hyrule whilst exploring dungeons, battling creatures, and solving puzzles until he eventually defeats the series' primary antagonist, Ganon, and saves Princess Zelda.

 Throughout the series, Link has made multiple appearances in a variety of incarnations, but has been traditionally depicted in his signature green cap and tunic wielding a sword and shield.
 He has appeared as both a child and young adult of the elf-like Hylian race.
 Within Zelda mythology, Link is the soul of a legendary hero that throughout history is reincarnated within a seemingly ordinary boy or young man whenever evil arises.
 To defeat Ganon, Link usually obtains the mystical Master Sword or a similar legendary weapon obtained after completing many trials.

 In addition to the main series, Link has appeared in other Nintendo media, including merchandise, comics and manga, and an animated television series.
-He is a prominent character in various spin-off games, including Hyrule Warriors, Cadence of Hyrule and Hyrule Warriors: Age of Calamity.
-He has appeared in several other game franchises, including the Super Smash Bros. series, SoulCalibur II and Mario Kart 8, and has also been referenced in other games, such as The Elder Scrolls V: Skyrim.
+He is a prominent character in various spin-off games, including Hyrule Warriors, Cadence of Hyrule, Hyrule Warriors: Age of Calamity, and Hyrule Warriors: Age of Imprisonment.
+He has appeared in several other game franchises, including the Super Smash Bros. series, SoulCalibur II, and Mario Kart 8.
+He has also been referenced in other games, such as The Elder Scrolls V: Skyrim.

 Alongside fellow Nintendo character Mario, Link is one of the most recognisable characters in the video game industry.
 He has been instrumental in the establishment of the role-playing video game genre as the protagonist of the series, which has influenced numerous other video games with its concepts of open world and nonlinear gameplay.
 According to Guinness World Records, Link is the most critically acclaimed video game playable character and the most ubiquitous action-adventure video game character.
 He was recognised by the Guinness World Records Gamer's Edition as the second best video game character after Mario.
 Critics have named him as one of the greatest and most influential video game characters of all time.